top of page

 Machines moving earth in TWWHA must raise questions!

-Yes, go team, but The Franklin River is the very epitome of Tasmania's wilderness yet earthmoving machinery authorised and funded by the state have over the last 10 years covertly re-established a road from the Darwin dam of the 1992 King River hydropower scheme to the once proposed middle Franklin dam site.
+I grimace as I sit here in front of the TV typing this log entry : Charles Wooley and Bob just appeared on channel 7 campaigning for protection of a tract of Tasmanian Rainforest north of here from being inundated with mine process waste.
+I don't believe anyone really wants to see that happen but yet the Franklin River, the very epitome of Tasmania's wilderness has been subject to earthmoving machinery authorised and funded by the state over the last 10 years covertly re-established a road from the Darwin dam of the 1992 King River hydropower scheme to the once proposed middle Franklin dam site.

 This has been achieved by contracting the apiarist collecting leatherwood nectar from the pristine rainforests each year.
-Apiarists who are annually bestowed with a golden opportunity to scope out work for themselves developing roads to further bolster their bottom line.
-Anyone who dares question any of it is met with bullish confrontation from the leatherwood Honey industry.
-PWS pass it all off as maintenance.
+Apiarists who are annually bestowed with a golden opportunity to scope out work for themselves developing roads and apiary sites to further bolster their bottom line.
+Anyone who dares question any of it is met with bullish confrontation from the leatherwood Honey industry while PWS pass it all off as maintenance.
 It is also very difficult to question or object when most often there is barely any notice of intended development works, if any, and no one is permitted to go there whilst earth moving machinery is working?

 This is far above any level of maintenance that in any event, no stakeholders, except the incentivised apiarists, have requested or desire.